 The key to making your paperwork and bill paying time run really smoothly is to have all of the supplies you need in the same place.
 I mentioned above that I store supplies in an extra hanging file in the back of my file holder.
 This is nice because I don’t waste any time running to another room to find a pen.
 I also have my checkbook, envelopes, and stamps right there so it’s simple to pay bills and get them ready to mail right away.
 I used to throw those bills in a stack for later once I dug out the checkbook, but that’s really not efficient.

 If you want to pick up some pretty new office supplies to kick-start your mail organization project, I gathered up some pretty options for you.
 Click the photos below to shop for each item.
-Please note that this list contains affiliate links, which help support this blog.
+This post may contain affiliate links which won’t change your price but will share some commission.
 For more information, see my disclosures here.